JaredDavis5844/MIST-4610-Project/README.md

 * Referees: Referees officiate the fights, and their experience and performance (e.g., points deducted from fighters) are tracked.
 There is a one-to-many relationship between referees and PPV events, as a referee can officiate multiple events but each fight has a single referee.

+* PPV Main Event Has Fighters of Headliner: This entitiy identifies which fighter fought in which event, whether they won or lost the event, and whether the challenger (underdog in the fight) won or lost.

 **Key Relationships:**

-* Fighters (Winner/Loser) ↔ Fight Kit: Fighters wear specific gear (fight kit) during each event, so a many-to-one relationship exists between these entities.
+* Fighters ↔ Fight Kit: Fighters wear one set of specific gear (fight kit) during each event, so a one-to-one relationship exists between these entities.
 * Fighters ↔ Title Reign: Fighters may have title reigns that are tracked for championships they hold or defend, creating a one-to-one relationship.
-* PPV ↔ Venue: A PPV event occurs at a specific venue, creating a many-to-one relationship.
+* PPV ↔ Venue: A PPV event occurs at one specific venue and one venue can host many PPV events creating a many-to-one relationship.
-* PPV ↔ Commentary Crew: Multiple commentary crew members work on a single PPV event, creating a one-to-many relationship.
+* PPV ↔ Commentary Crew: One commentary crew can work on multiple PPVs.
+Each PPV only has one commentary crew, creating a one-to-many relationship.
-* Fighters (Winner/Loser) ↔ Social Media Following: Each fighter has an associated social media following, creating a one-to-one relationship.
+* Fighters ↔ Social Media Following: Each fighter has an associated social media following, creating a one-to-one relationship.
 * PPV ↔ Referees: Each fight within a PPV event has one referee, so there is a one-to-many relationship between referees and the PPV.
 * PPV ↔ Fight Stats: Fight statistics are tied to each PPV event to analyze fighter performance.
+* Fighter ↔ Head Coach: Each fighter has one head coach, a head coach can mentor multiple fighters.
+This represents a one-to-many relationship between fighters and head coaches.

 **Data Dictionary**
 ------------------------------